ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 The user is then asked to provide which private key to use for the deployment.
 The deployment basically consists in running a
 [createSubnet transaction](../apis/avalanchego/apis/p-chain.md#platformcreatesubnet).
-Therefore the key needs to be funded.
+Therefore the key needs to have funds.

-Also, this tutorial assumes that a node is up running, fully bootstrapped on `Fuji`, and is being run from the **same** box.
+Also, this tutorial assumes that a node is up running, fully bootstrapped on `Fuji`, and runs from the **same** box.

 ```bash
 ✔ Fuji